-If you open the appliance door, the interior lighting switches on.
+When you open the appliance door, the interior lighting switches on.
 If the door remains open for longer than around 15 minutes, the lighting switches off again.

-For most operating modes, the interior lighting switches on as soon as the operation is started.
-When the operation has finished, the lighting switches off.
+In most operating modes, the interior lighting will switch on as soon as the appliance is started.
+Once the program is complete, the lighting switches off.

-Note: You can set the interior lighting not to come on during the operation in the basic settings. $\rightarrow$ "Basic settings" on page 19
+Note: You can set the interior lighting to not come on during the operation in the basic settings. $\rightarrow$ "Basic settings" on page 21